Winners and losers of immigration: The model

+The exogenous destruction rate $\delta_{i,j}$ is specific to the type of worker to match the data (Appendix \ref{JobCreationandJobDestruction}): when the shock hits the match, the employee becomes unemployed and the employer is left with an open vacancy.
+In this circumstance, as in \cite{GaribaldiViolante2005}, the employer is required to pay firing costs $F$, which include two components: a share $\phi$ of the cost is transferred to the employee as a severance payment, while the share $1-\phi$ is a dead-weight loss (red-tape cost).
 Non-native employees coming from abroad join the labour market as unemployed at exogenous rate $\eta$.
 They also leave the labour market and go abroad at exogenous rate $\lambda$.
 Both $\lambda$ and $\eta$ are assumed to be the same among employees with different skill levels as they are influenced by socio-political phenomena, which affect all employees similarly.